 The aim of the course will be to give you an idea of how to set faceted stones into your jewellery to create that contemporary look, by developing an understanding of some practical considerations of stone setting, as well as extending your setting skills.

-The course will also cover making a few basic tools, including setting up burnishers and setting tools.
+You will also learn how to make a few basic tools, including setting up burnishers and setting tools.
 Use of the micro motor drills and burrs will also be covered.

 Arrival Day - this is the first date listed above